 An introductory business course designed to acquaint the student in a general way with business terminology, concepts, and functions.
 The course will include broad treatment of business objectives and strategies.
-Students are introduced to the School of Business Administration and to the skills required to succeed in the field of business.
-This course is normally offered every semester.
+Students are introduced to the School of Business

+Administration and to the skills required to succeed in the field of business.
+This course is offered in the fall and spring semester.